 This is a situation that requires much more than top-down commands.
 It needs workplace innovation on an organizational scale that’s inclusive, thoughtful, and balances the needs of multiple constituencies within your workforce.
 That’s the focus of our January 20th webinar.

 What Is Inclusive Problem Solving?

 Our free webinar, hosted by Bruce Fern and Natalie Jenkins of Change Ready Solutions, is built around the discipline of inclusive problem-solving.
 At its most basic, inclusive problem solving is an approach that ensures everyone gets a voice in processes that affect them.

-Inclusive problem-solving changes management best practices, creates new expectations from employees that might surprise you, and demand more from leaders.
-Our webinar will lay out each of those changes in detail, what leaders can expect, and considerations of what the future might hold for organizations as they develop a fairer, more inclusive workplace.
+Inclusive problem-solving changes management best practices and create new expectations from employees that might surprise you and demand more from leaders.
+Our webinar will lay out each of those changes in detail, and what leaders can expect.
+Considerations of what the future might hold for organizations as they develop a fairer, more inclusive workplace.

 We’ll also discuss three techniques you can begin using right away and how to begin developing longer-term tools to manage complex problems, tap into your organization’s creativity, and ensure everyone has a voice in what will become a more dynamic, diverse process.

 The webinar begins at 9 am PST on Thursday, January 20th, 2022, on Zoom.
-And if you want to get a head start on inclusive problem solving, learn how a workplace innovation platform can let the ideas flow.
+And if you want to get a head start on inclusive problem solving, learn how a workplace innovation platform can get a demo.